The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

 The following types of consumer goods would fall within the GPSR

-If there are aspects of safety under GPSR that are not covered by the products' own sector-specific regulations - such as electrical equipment - then the GPSR aspects will also apply.
+If there are aspects of safety under GPSR that are not covered by the products' own sector-specific regulations - such as the packaging of cosmetic products - then the GPSR aspects will also apply.

 The Regulations also cover products that were originally designed and intended for professional use but subsequently 'migrate' on to the consumer market (such as certain power tools).
 Where consumers can acquire professional products, they must be treated as 'consumer goods'.